“Remember Remember, the fifth of November…”

 I also tremendously enjoyed the digital security class facilitated by the brilliant Harlo H. If you didn’t know, there are all sorts of weird default settings on your social media channels that you need to be paying some serious attention to.
 I encourage you to check out IWMF’s website for some of their other programs AND APPLY!
 (Seriously, female journos, get on that!)

 The last two weeks of November were just as eventful.
 Between typing out my stories from Mexico and transitioning back into my life as a student of Harvard/MIT, I got announced as the winner of The Future Awards Prize for Journalism.

 The Future Awards, as we call it, is a prestigious annual award ceremony celebrating young Nigerians leaders in agriculture, technology, journalism, fashion, social innovation, advocacy, and so on.
-Two of the most respected female journalists in Nigeria gave away my prize and although it was sad that I could/t meet them in person, a close friend stood in for me (Thanks Derin!).
+Two of the most respected female journalists in Nigeria awarded my prize, and although it was sad that I couldn’t meet them in person, a close friend stood in for me (Thanks Derin!).

 It was the perfect segue into Thanksgiving week.
 I celebrated the holidays with my new friends – the Khan family.
 Maysoon (middle left) and I both write for The Boston Globe and have become good buddies.
 We finished off the wonderful week with a trip to the Boston Museum of Fine Arts.
 There, we saw the Ancient Nubia Now exhibition, showcasing treasures found in what was mistaken for Ancient Egypt, over a hundred years ago.

 The museum acknowledges that there were a lot of mistakes made and that this exhibition would contribute to recognizing the Nubia of Sudan as one of the birthplaces of modern humans.
 While I welcomed that effort, I also wondered why these treasures were simply not returned to Sudan – surely that would be a most welcoming gesture by the people.